pre-visit general anesthesia instructions

 -Bring a blanket for the ride home

 -Do not change your child’s daily routine prior to the appointment- Please DO NOT have them stay up late the night before the appointment or have them eat too late.

--Please make arrangements to have appropriate supervision after the appointment
+-Please make arrangements to have appropriate adult supervision after the appointment

 -Detailed instructions will be given after treatment is complete.
 DO NOT plan or permit activities for your child after treatment.
 Allow your child to rest.
 Keep your child home from school and closely supervise activities for the remainder of the day, especially activities such as stair climbing.
 If your child wants to sleep, avoid the use of pillows.